itsdfish/GoFish.jl/README.md

 The outcome of the simulation can be found with `game.books`.
 # Creating a Custom Player

 GoFish.jl allows you to create a player with custom behavior.
-The process involves creating a new subtype of `AbstractPlayer` and defining a decision method and three optional methods for tracking the exchange of cards.
+The process involves creating a new subtype of `AbstractPlayer` and defining a decision method and four optional methods for setup and tracking the exchange of cards.

 At minimum the custom subtype requires a field `id` and `cards`.
 Additional fields can be included as needed.
 ```julia